Aronia Berry: A Native Superfood for Thanksgiving

 PHOTO: Tatters/Flickr

-The aronia berry is a “trash tree” here in Ohio.
+The aronia berry is a “trash tree” in the Midwest.
 It grows in hedgerows and goes virtually unnoticed.
 It’s often called black chokeberry.
-Our local native-plants nursery, Scioto Gardens, sells them, and they’re often used by landscapers as ornamentals.
+They’re often used by landscapers as ornamentals.
 In the spring, you’ll see them decorated with beautiful white flowers, which are then followed by dark, black berries.
 Finally, the shrub puts on a fall display of deep rust-colored leaves that is not to be missed.

 Subscribe now